 Born in a household of 8 children (him being the only son and the eldest), Lwazi Marawu is one of South Africa’s up-and-coming entrepreneurs whose dream is to see his business spread across the African continent.
 He was born in East London but while he was still very young his family moved to Butterworth.
+Lwazi is the CEO and Founder of Mazoyi Group which produces Mazoyi Mixture, a traditional mixture which helps children, infants and toddlers with constipation and any other bowel-related irregularities.

 The study group initiative in Kumanzdimdaka, initiated by ARDRI in partnership with The Land Project, has been underway since February this year.
 It is the first time that a Farmer Field School-style study group is being conducted in the village.
 So far the signs are promising.
 Members of the study group have come up with the name of the group, which is Masincedisane, meaning ‘let’s help each other’.
 The group has also developed a constitution to govern the group as it proceeds.